 Journal Scan: Case study: The cat that suffered an Addisonian crisis

+The blood glucose concentration was also noted to be at the low end of the reference range.
 A thoracic radiographic examination revealed microcardia, a narrow caudal vena cava, and pulmonary hypoperfusion.
 An abdominal ultrasonographic examination revealed a small left adrenal gland; the right adrenal gland could not be visualized.

+Treatment.
+Intravenous crystalloids (0.9% sodium chloride) and hydroxyethyl starch were given as well as sodium bicarbonate to correct the metabolic acidosis.
+Rewarming measures were also taken.
+Dextrose was added to the fluids, and fluid content was adjusted according to blood gas analysis results.
+An ACTH stimulation test was performed at the initiation of therapy.
 After aggressive therapy and monitoring (continuous echocardiography and blood gas analyses every three hours) over 12 hours, the cat improved and vital parameters normalized.
 An oral dose of 0.025 mg fludrocortisone given twice daily and 0.3 mg/kg prednisolone given once daily was begun within 24 hours of presentation.
 Over the next few days the cat continued to improve, and its clinical signs resolved.

 Definitive diagnosis.
 The ACTH stimulation test confirmed a diagnosis of hypoadrenocorticism with both cortisol and aldosterone concentrations not detectable at baseline and after stimulation.
-At the one-week follow-up visit, mild electrolyte abnormalities were still present but the results of a physical examination were normal.
+At the one-week follow-up visit, mild electrolyte abnormalities were still present, but the results of a physical examination were normal.
 The prednisolone was discontinued at this time, and the fludrocortisone was continued as before.
-Two weeks later, the PU/PD returned and the prednisolone was reinstituted.
+Two weeks later, the polyuria/polydipsia returned and the prednisolone was reinstituted.
 The clinical signs resolved, and the cat was maintained on a 0.2 mg/kg once a day prednisolone dose in conjunction with the fludrocortisone.